 Once added to a product, a product's supplier information will be displayed on the Catalog page in the Supplier column.

-The first supplier entered will be displayed in the Supplier column, with additional suppliers denoted by and X more, however, Retail POS will dynamically display an additional suppllier in place of the first supplier, when the additional supplier is searched for using filters.
+The first supplier entered will be displayed in the Supplier column, with additional suppliers denoted by and # more.
+Retail POS will dynamically display an additional supplier in place of the first supplier when the additional supplier is searched for using filters.

 You can also click to expand the product and select the Details tab to see each supplier name, supplier code, and supplier price recorded for that product.